 Enjoying Van Life without the van strife

-We’ve all seen the many videos and people making the leap to the van life nomadic lifestyle and felt envious of this utopian dream.
+We’ve all seen the many videos and people making the leap from cargo van to camper van and going after the full van life nomadic lifestyle and felt envious of this utopian dream.
 But when you think about cutting ties you might run into some dream-crushing realities that van life might never be an option for you.
 With your current life with house and yard, neighbors and community, and your collection of stuff, it seems impossible.
 Not to mention completely uprooting the kid’s “soccer game” world, assuming you have kids.
 And so you just keep that dream buried in hopes that someday, after the kids are gone and you enter retirement, and all the stars align, then maybe you can join the nomadic nobles.

 Weekend Get Away (any day)